Vanilla-OS/apx/README.md

 ```

-### Installing Apx using an shell script
+### Installing Apx using a shell script

-This script installs Apx automatically when you run the script, just make sure you have  `curl` and `git` installed, once you do clone this project and run the shell script
+This script installs and sets up Apx automatically when you execute it, make sure you have  `curl` and `git` installed, then clone this project and run it.

 ```bash
 bash <(curl -s https://raw.githubusercontent.com/Vanilla-OS/apx/v2/install.sh)
 ```